 Where to take the MBTI® personality assessment instrument

 Consultants, counselors, coaches, therapists and many other people with interests in or training with psychology, human development, or social interaction may be certified to administer the MBTI instrument.
 These trained professionals will help you verify your MBTI type, and discuss your personality results one on one or in a group.

 Take the Myers Briggs Type Indicator® instrument

 Several options are available for those who want to take the MBTI instrument:

-- The publisher of the MBTI instrument, CPP, has developed an interactive online delivery system for taking the Indicator called MBTI® Complete.
-This approach allows for the verification of type preferences as the individual is answering questions.
+The publisher of the MBTI® instrument, CPP, Inc., has developed this website to enable participants to verify their type preferences as they are answering questions.
 Because of the interactive nature of the system, person-to-person feedback from a certified MBTI practitioner is not required.
-Individuals who take MBTI® Complete can benefit greatly from a follow-up discussion with an MBTI professional.
+However, individuals who take the MBTI assessment can benefit greatly from having a follow-up discussion with an MBTI professional.
 This will help them gain a better understanding of their best-fit type and deeper insight into uses of their preferences.
-To take the MBTI Complete, go to www.MBTIonline.com

 What to expect when you take the MBTI instrument:

 - You fill out a multiple choice questionnaire either in paper

 form or online.
 There are no right or wrong answers.

 The MBTI instrument is not a test.
 You select the answers that